-Man Forced To Pay Child Support For Cheating Wife’s Love-Child
+Man Forced To Pay Child Support For Cheating Wife’s Love Child

 “Once established, the presumption is rebuttable until the child’s second birthday.
 After that time, the presumption is not rebuttable unless the presumed father, mother and biological father all agree to adjudicate the paternity of the child.
 If there is a doubt, the father should take legal action before the child’s second birthday and request genetic testing to prove the biological connection, otherwise it will be difficult if not impossible to overcome the presumption of paternity.”

 There you have it.
 The phrase “presumption of paternity” says it all.
-But Thomas considers this to be an “unfair” law, and wants lawmakers to change it.
-He believes that DNA has to be considered in these scenarios, specially in cases such as his, where he was clearly lied to and deceived by his former wife.
+But Thomas considers this to be an “unfair” law and wants lawmakers to change it.
+He believes that DNA has to be considered in these scenarios, especially in cases such as his, where he was clearly lied to and deceived by his former wife.

 [Featured Image by Shawn Hempel/Shutterstock]